 Read more about LEED certification.

-The campus regularly recycles mixed comingled items (plastic, paper, aluminum), cardboard, fluorescent light bulbs, oil and lubricants, filters, batteries and ink cartridges.
+The campus regularly recycles mixed comingled items (plastic, paper, aluminum), cardboard, fluorescent light bulbs, oil and lubricants, and batteries.
 Receptacles for recycling plastic bottles and cans are placed throughout campus.
+Ink cartridges should be returned to point of purchase for recycling.
 Document destruction bins for document shredding are available by request.
 Shredded paper from department-owned shredders should be bagged and disposed of as trash—it is not accepted by our recycling vendor.
 When appropriate, surplus equipment is sent to Washington State surplus sales for reuse by others.
 Facilities Services works closely with local recycling companies to increase the quantities of materials recycled, lower costs and reduce our carbon footprint.

 The Stormwater Management Program strives to reduce discharges of non-point source pollutants to stormwater to the maximum extent practicable and protect its water quality through permit-specified Best Management Practices.
 Our infrastructure practices include ponds, swales, riparian zones and wetland areas.

 The campus has been certified Salmon-Safe by meeting rigorous conservation requirements.
 These included committing to further streamside restoration along Mill Creek to provide bank stability, shade and cover; phasing out landscape chemicals harmful to the watershed; additional water conservation; further reducing stormwater runoff from parking lots and buildings; and incorporating salmon-friendly design in future campus development.
 Our campus was the first urban site to achieve sustainability endorsement, according to USA Today.

 Vehicle and Tool Energy Sources